 ABOUT US

-Welcome to our integrative postdoctoral training program in Cancer Chemical Biology and Metabolism (CCBM).
-Our 34 mentors span four Dana-Farber Cancer Institute departments (Cancer Biology, Cancer Immunology and Virology, Pediatric Oncology, Medical Oncology) to combine two synergistic and conceptually related research disciplines grounded in small molecule chemistry and biochemistry that are of growing importance for both basic and translational research.
+Welcome to our postdoctoral training program in Cancer Chemical Biology and Metabolism (CCBM).
+Our mentors are affiliated with four Dana-Farber Cancer Institute departments (Cancer Biology, Cancer Immunology and Virology, Pediatric Oncology, Medical Oncology) to combine two synergistic and conceptually related research disciplines grounded in small molecule chemistry and biochemistry – chemical biology and metabolism.

-2) Familiarize trainees with state-of-the-art technologies and approaches in chemical biology and metabolic science.
+2) state-of-the-art technologies and approaches in chemical biology and metabolic sciences,

 Our mentoring philosophy revolves around the idea that mentoring is a two-way relationship between a mentor and a mentee united in their commitment to achieve shared scientific and professional development goals with mutual respect, and to foster trust and effective feedback.
 Read the full Mentoring Philosophy statement here.